Fahmihmdn/v3-reports/Readme.md

 # LoanApp v3 Reports Prototype

-This repository contains a standalone reports experience that will later be integrated into the main LoanApp v3 product.
-It is composed of a modern TypeScript frontend and a lightweight PHP backend.
+This repository contains a standalone loan servicing dashboard that will later be integrated into the main LoanApp v3 product.
+It is composed of a modern TypeScript frontend and a lightweight PHP backend that serves aggregated portfolio data.

 ## Project structure